LinhNguyenLe2109/restaurant/README.md

 - Finish yesterday work
 - Need more research on useCallBack
 - Installed html-react-parser to convert a string to HTML, I wonder if there is a manual way to do this cuz I don't wanna install to many libraries just to use one function .-.

+### 22-12-2022:
+- Comment out the summary, it's longer than we expected
+-